 St Faiths church, Farmcote, a Saxon/early Norman church around 1000 years old.
 The font is twelfth century, and the stone ‘mensa’ alter, with consecration crosses to each corner, probably thirteenth century.
 The Communion rail, pulpit with sounding board, pews and clerk’s desk all about seventeenth century.

 To the outside walls can be seen small square holes called ‘lepper’s squints’, and just to the left of the door is a ‘Mass dial’.
 In the churchyard is a ‘plague burial ground’ where 500 people are believed to be buried.

-Beckbury Camp, an Iron Age hill fort ½ a mile along the escarpment, dates long before Doomsday having being occupied 1-2000 BC.
-Situated on a great vantage point, the inhabitants had a 270 degree view over the Vale to the Welsh Mountains 70 miles away.
+Great views across to Welsh Mountains 50 miles away.
 Today the ‘Strip Lynches’ or terraces , created by hundreds of years ploughing with oxen, can easily be identified.

-Winchcombe, 3 1/2 miles away was the capital of Mercia approximately 7-800 AD, a kingdom extending to Northern England.
+Winchcombe, 3.5 miles away, prominent Mercian town 7-800 AD, a kingdom extending to Northern England.

-Hailes Abbey, ½ mile distant, now a ruin, was built aproximately 1220 by Henry III’s brother as a ‘thank you’ for surviving a ship wreck!
+Hailes Abbey, ½ mile distant, now a ruin, was built approximately 1220 by Henry III’s brother as a ‘thank you’ for surviving a ship wreck!

 Sudley Castle near Winchcombe, burial place of Catherine Parr, Henry VIII’s last surviving wife, Castle badly damaged in the Civil War but later restored in nineteenth century by wealthy Dent family of glove making fame.